dotlang/language/README.md

 ```
 import core.st.Socket;  //functions, types and structs inside core/st/Socket.e file are imported
 ```
+It is an error if as a result of imports, there are two exactly similar functions (same name, input and output).
+When you import a module, it's `_init` function will be called (if exists).

 ###invoke
 We have `invoke` and `select` keywords.
 You can use `future<int> result = invoke function1();` to execute `function1` in another thread and the result will be available through future class (defined in core).